Calling All Doctors - NCHD's & Consultants

 We are currently seeking applications for SHO, Registrar and Consultant doctors.

-A number of hospitals in the West of Ireland have immediate vacancies for SHO, registrar and consultant doctors in multiple specialities.
+A number of Dublin hospitals have immediate vacancies for SHO, registrar and consultant doctors in multiple specialities.

 Specialities include: